snovakovic/s.js/README.md

 ```

 #### debounce
-Returns a function, that as long as it continues to be invoked, will not be triggered
+Returns a function, that as long as it continues to be invoked, will not be triggered.

 ```javascript
 var wait = 5;